supertuxkart/stk-code/README.md

 ```cmd
 cmake ..
 ```
-6. Now that CMake finished configuring and creating the necessary files for the build, run the build command in the same directory:
+6. Once CMake finished configuring and creating the necessary files for the build, run the build command in the same directory:
 ```cmd
 msbuild.exe SuperTuxKart.sln
 ```